Family Law Amendment (2018 Measures No. 1) Rules 2018

 Family Violence (Application for Consent Orders)

-- The Notice of Child Abuse, Family Violence or Risk of Family Violence (Application for Consent Orders) is a new form to be used in the Court in conjunction with an Application for Consent Orders which includes parenting orders, when required to be filed by ss 67Z or 67ZBA of the Act.
+- The Notice of child abuse, family violence or risk [Formerly Notice of Child Abuse, Family Violence or Risk of Family Violence (Application for Consent Orders)] is a new form to be used in the Court in conjunction with an Application for Consent Orders which includes parenting orders, when required to be filed by ss 67Z or 67ZBA of the Act.

 Application for consent orders – amended form